csupnig/www.supnig.com/posts/the-5-minute-guide-to-free-your-mind.md

 works best for yourself.
 I can just give you pointers what works for me:

 *   **Sports**
-A few months ago I stumbled across&nbsp;[an article](http://well.blogs.nytimes.com/2013/05/09/the-scientific-7-minute-workout/?smid=fb-share)&nbsp;on the so called 7 minute workout.
+A few months ago I stumbled across [an article](http://well.blogs.nytimes.com/2013/05/09/the-scientific-7-minute-workout/?smid=fb-share) on the so called 7 minute workout.
 Since I did not have a lot of time to spare and still wanted to get some exercise, I included those 7 painful minutes into my schedule for every other day.
 It turned out to be a very good compensation to my work in front of the computer and I felt better and better